-Homemade bug sprays – 8 mixtures to defend your plants from pests
+Homemade bug spray – 9 mixtures to keep your plants pest-free

-These effective solutions are easy to make and will effectively tackle your plant pest problems
+These easy to make solutions will effectively tackle your plant pest problems

 Homemade bug spray

-There's no doubt insects are a valuable part of our gardens' ecosystems.
-However, they can sometimes become a nuisance, especially when they tuck into vegetable crops or eat their way through our flower buds before they bloom.
+Every gardener knows insects are a valuable part of our gardens' ecosystems, but they can also become a nuisance in our backyards.
+This is especially true when they tuck into vegetable crops or eat their way through our flower buds before they bloom.

 These moments can have us reaching for the insecticides.
 However, filled with toxic chemicals, commercial insecticides often stand at odds with the sustainable garden ideas we want our plots to embody.
 Instead, pest and gardening experts recommend using all-natural alternatives that can easily be made at home with a few simple ingredients.
 This is where homemade insect sprays and deterrents come into their own.